 Hey!
-Hope you are doing well and enjoying your life.
-This post is all about how you can use a multimeter to measure a resistance of any resistor that you come across.
+I hope you are doing well and enjoying your life.
+This post is all about how you can use a multimeter to measure a resistance of resistors.

-I suggest, to learn quickly and efficiently, grab your multimeter and some random resistors that you have and go along as you read the post, apply what you read and this will stay in your minds forever (I tell you! 😊).
+I suggest, to learn quickly and efficiently, grab your multimeter and some random resistors that you have and go along as you read the post, apply what you read and this will stay in your minds forever.

 - 1 Resistance measurement for beginners using a digital multimeter

 - 2 Resistor setting on a digital multimeter